itskarelleh/oddysee-hls-audio-player/examples/react-vite-player/README.md

-# HLS Audio Player - React TypeScript Vite Example
+# Oddysee HLS Audio Player - React TypeScript Vite Example

-A simple demo showing how to use the `@use-hls-player/react` package.
+A simple demo showing how to use the `oddysee-react` package.

 ## Features Demonstrated